Abdogouba/connecto-social-media-web-app/README.md

 User - Admin - Super admin

 ## Database Schema
+note: this is the plan, some entities are not implemented in code yet.
 1. User (id [PK], name [not null], email [unique] [not null], password [not null], gender [not null], birth_date, location, bio, is_private [default false] [not null], is_banned [default false] [not null], role [default user], createdAt)
 2. Post (id [PK], created_at, content [not null], user_id [FK] [not null] [on delete cascade])
 3. Repost (id [PK], created_at, user_id [FK] [not null] [on delete cascade], post_id [FK] [not null] [on delete cascade])